Ancestral cuisine as regenerative social technologies in Amazon: eco-humanist perspectives towards a critical sustainable chemistry

 Y1 - 2025/2/1

 N2 - “Ancestral cuisine” is a reflection from the regenerative agriculture to the culinary, to exemplify the integral relationships between nature and culture, based on the food preparation and consumption practices of indigenous and peasant populations.
-Socio-scientific studies were taken as a reference, and other secondary sources around the Amazon, especially in northern Peru, Colombia and Brazil, where conventional monoculture food systems coexist with more traditional forms of food production and consumption.
-Based mainly on the experiences of women cookers, their culinary and the knowledge transmission, we review and discuss the social technologies and the chemical processes involved, as a starting point of food sustainability criteria to contribute to the ontological shift in the human-nature relationship.
+Socio-scientific studies were taken as a reference, and other secondary sources around the Amazon, especially in northern Peru, Colombia, and Brazil, where conventional monoculture food systems coexist with more traditional forms of food production and consumption.
+Based mainly on the experiences of women cooks, their culinary and the knowledge transmission, we review and discuss the social technologies and the chemical processes involved, as a starting point of food sustainability criteria to contribute to the ontological shift in the human-nature relationship.

 AB - “Ancestral cuisine” is a reflection from the regenerative agriculture to the culinary, to exemplify the integral relationships between nature and culture, based on the food preparation and consumption practices of indigenous and peasant populations.
-Socio-scientific studies were taken as a reference, and other secondary sources around the Amazon, especially in northern Peru, Colombia and Brazil, where conventional monoculture food systems coexist with more traditional forms of food production and consumption.
-Based mainly on the experiences of women cookers, their culinary and the knowledge transmission, we review and discuss the social technologies and the chemical processes involved, as a starting point of food sustainability criteria to contribute to the ontological shift in the human-nature relationship.
+Socio-scientific studies were taken as a reference, and other secondary sources around the Amazon, especially in northern Peru, Colombia, and Brazil, where conventional monoculture food systems coexist with more traditional forms of food production and consumption.
+Based mainly on the experiences of women cooks, their culinary and the knowledge transmission, we review and discuss the social technologies and the chemical processes involved, as a starting point of food sustainability criteria to contribute to the ontological shift in the human-nature relationship.

 KW - Chemistry